ParkinsonLab/Architect/README.md

 # Architect

 Architect is a pipeline for automatic metabolic model reconstruction.
 Given the protein sequences of an organism, enzyme annotation is first performed through ensemble approaches, followed by gap-filling.
-This repository is currently in construction.

 This README details the steps going from protein sequence to gap-filled model, as present in sample_run.sh.